Updated for Version 2.6

-C5 is a much more niche con than C3, this constellation sees a lot less benefit than C3.
-However, it does have places where it shines.
+C5 is a much more niche con than C3, as the ability this Constellation buffs provides less benefit.

 Active party members within the Solar Isotoma field who are protected by a shield created by Crystallize have their DMG increased by 17%.

-C6 marginally strengthens Albedo’s capabilities as a sub-DPS by increasing the damage of his teammates.
-Note that just like the dmg% from Geo resonance, this bonus only applies to units on field and does not snapshot, meaning that this constellation is only beneficial towards the carry of the team, and thus can be rather niche.
+C6 marginally strengthens Albedo’s capabilities as an off-field DPS by increasing the damage of his teammates.
+Note that just like the DMG% from Geo Resonance, this bonus only applies to units on field and does not snapshot, meaning that this Constellation is only beneficial for the on-field carry of the team, and thus has very little applications in effect.

 Albedo after hilichurl mass massacre

-Level Albedo to 90.
-It is recommended as an investment priority compared to typical atk scaling units.
-Unlike atk scaling units, who get close to ¾ of their base atk from their weapon, Albedo mainly scales off his def and so is much more dependent on his base stats.
-Leveling and ascending Albedo from 80/80 to 90/90 increases his total damage by roughly 16%.
-Therefore, it is highly recommended to upgrade Albedo as part of the process of increasing his damage, more so than for most atk scalers.
+It is recommended to level Albedo to 90 as an investment priority compared to typical ATK scaling units.
+Unlike ATK scaling units, who get close to ¾ of their Base ATK from their weapon, Albedo mainly scales off his DEF and is much more dependent on his base stats.
+Ascending and leveling Albedo from 80/80 to 90/90 increases his total damage by roughly 16%, which is the equivalent of going from C0 to C2.
+Therefore, it is highly recommended to level Albedo as part of the process of increasing his damage, more so than for most ATK scalers.

-Albedo functions mainly on defense.
-While the Burst may make it tempting to use an Atk% sands, as it creates larger numbers that are more obvious, with even the shortest rotations and weapon choices favouring Atk% to the greatest extent, a Def% sands still wins by 5%, which is roughly the margin of 2 substats.
+Albedo functions mainly on Defense.
+While his Burst may make it tempting to use an ATK% Sands, as it creates larger numbers that are more obvious, with even the shortest rotations and weapon choices favoring ATK% to the greatest extent, a DEF% Sands still wins by 5%, which is roughly the margin of 2 substats.

 Needs to Burst